Have you ever stopped to think about why you prefer one website over another?

 By pairing olive green with a neutral color like grey, this national park has been able to create a website color scheme that feels tranquil.

-And the best part is that this is all done without sacrificing functionality – a green-yellow accent color keeps all the important information visible.
+And the best part is that this is all done without sacrificing functionality – a green-yellow accent keeps all the important information visible.

 13. Sunshine yellow and teal blue: daring and bright